bitrise-io/devcenter/_articles/en/reviews/public-apps.md

 {% include message_box.html type="warning" title="Setting an app to public" content=" **You can only set an app to public when adding the app to Bitrise!** Once an app has been added, its privacy settings **CANNOT** be changed again. "%}

+### Public app resources

+Public apps have their own build time and concurrency, regardless of the limits of the accounts of their owners.

+Every single public app gets 45 minutes build time and one concurrency.
+That means that regardless of the concurrency limits of your account, you can always run a build of a public app.

+If you need more than 45 minutes build time or more than one concurrency for a public app, contact our support!

 ### Add a new app as public

 Adding a new app as a public app is incredibly simple: at the start of the process of adding a new app, you will be asked to choose between a private and a public option for the app.
 Choosing the public option does not change anything about the process itself, it only determines the accessibility of the app.